DE4D-P00L/TaskPlanner/README.md

-# TaskPlanner: A Vite-React Task Management App
+# TaskPlanner: A Task Management App

-This project provides a basic setup for a task management app called TaskPlanner, built with Vite, React, and various essential libraries:
+**Description:**

-## Features
+Effortlessly manage projects and daily tasks with this drag-and-drop Kanban board powered by ReactJS, NodeJS, and MongoDB.
+Enjoy intuitive features and a modern, responsive interface built with cutting-edge technologies.

-- Create, edit, and delete tasks
+**Technologies:**

-- Drag and drop tasks to change status
+- Front-end: ReactJS, Vite, React-router-dom, React-icons, React-hook-form, TailwindCSS, DaisyUI, React-DND, React-Hot-Toast
-- Store tasks locally within the browser
+- Back-end: NodeJS, ExpressJS, MongoDB, BcryptJS, JWT

-## Technologies
+- Networking: Axios

-- React - Core UI framework
+**Features:**

-- Vite - Build tool for fast development experience
+- **Multiple Kanban boards:** Organize projects and tasks into dedicated boards.
-- react-dnd - Enables drag-and-drop functionality
+- **Intuitive drag-and-drop:** Effortlessly prioritize and manage workflow by dragging and dropping tasks between columns.
-- react-hot-toast - Provides user feedback through toast notifications
+- **Task management:** Add, edit, and delete tasks within each column.
-- uuid - Generates unique identifiers for tasks
+- **Task details and comments:** Gain deeper insights into tasks with detailed views and comments.
-- Tailwind CSS & DaisyUI: Utility-first and component-based UI frameworks for consistent styling.
+- **Modern and responsive UI:** Enjoy a sleek and user-friendly interface built with Tailwind CSS and DaisyUI.
-- Localstorage - Persists task data in the browser
+- **Secure user authentication:** Protect your data with secure BcryptJS password hashing and JWT-based authentication.

 ## Installation